metatoaster/kanna/README.md

 how this needs to be done in Python... and so here it is.
 Only tested this under Linux for now with a wide enough terminal (with small fonts).

-Clone this repository, then run it by calling the file.
+Clone this repository, then run it by calling the file (original mode)

 ```
 $ git clone https://github.com/metatoaster/kanna